lojy97/Porsche/README.md

   middleware: authentication and authorization
   models: contains the layout of each table in the database, in other words the schema
   routes: to access the controllers from other files
+  server: the main file, used to connect the front and back end